-National and multilateral counter-terrorism efforts have disrupted networks, reclaimed territory, prevented attacks and saved lives.
+National and multilateral counter-terrorism efforts have indeed disrupted networks, reclaimed territory, prevented attacks and saved lives.

-We need to intensify this work.
-Stronger international cooperation remains crucial.
+But we need to intensify this work.
+Stronger international cooperation remains crucial against terrorism.

 I am grateful to the General Assembly for approving one of my first reform initiatives: the establishment of the UN Office on Counter-Terrorism.